hashgraph/hedera-services/docs/dev/rebuilt-data-structures.md

 This is a problem of _consistency_.

-:warning:&nbsp;That is, no matter how a node derives its non-Merkle state views, whether one transaction at a time, or all at once from a state learned via reconnect or found at restart---all nodes must always see the same views for the same state.
+:warning:&nbsp;No matter how a node derives its non-Merkle state views, whether one transaction at a time, or all at once from a state learned via reconnect or found at restart---all nodes must always see the same views for the same state.